cnsoft/cocos2d-kamcord-ios/README.md

 <img src="http://dl.dropbox.com/u/6122/Kamcord/youtube_video2.png"/>

-You can set the title, description, and tags (highlighted in the orange boxes) with the following properties:
+You can set the title, description, and keywords (highlighted in the orange boxes) with the following properties:

 	@property (nonatomic, retain) NSString * youtubeTitle;
 	@property (nonatomic, retain) NSString * youtubeDescription;
 	@property (nonatomic, retain) NSString * youtubeKeywords;

-The keywords is one string of word tokens delimited by spaces.
+`youtubeKeywords` is one string of word tokens delimited by spaces.
 A Facebook wall post looks like the following:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/facebook_share.png"/>